 (b)Lewdness involving a child is a third degree felony if at the time of the violation:

 (i)the person is a sex offender as defined in Section 77-27-21.7; or

 (ii)the person has previously been convicted of a violation of this section.

 Defending a Lewdness Involving a Child Charge

-Initially, the question for a defense attorney is whether the prosecution can establish that the claimed act occurred at all.
-There is frequent considerable dispute as to what act was performed and whether it meets the definition.
-This is of particular debate when the prosecution relies on subparagraph "(e) performs any other act of lewdness".
+Initially, the question for a defense attorney is whether the prosecution can establish that the illegal act occurred at all.
+There is frequent dispute as to what act occurred and whether it meets the definition set forth in the statute.
+This element is of particular debate when the prosecution relies on subparagraph "(e) performs any other act of lewdness".
 Defense attorneys have challenged this catch-all paragraph and the Utah appellate courts have clarified that the defendant's conduct must be “similar in kind”—involving an element of lasciviousness—to acts enumerated in the statute.
 That does not mean that catchall “lewdness” must be “as seriously offensive as” the listed acts; but the charged conduct must be “similar in kind, class, character, or nature as the others.”
 State v.
 Bagnes, 2014 UT 4, ¶ 19, 322 P.3d 719, 724.

 Sex Offender Registration

 Persons convicted of lewdness involving a child are required to register as a sex offender for a period of ten (10) years after completion of their probation.
 There is no possibility of removal from the register, and if the person moves states, the person is required to register in their new state.

 Lewdness involving a child is a class A misdemeanor, which carries maximum potential jail term of 364 days and a fine of $2,500, plus a surcharge.